-This essay asks you to consider the different types of evidence (historical, archaeological, landscape, linguistic and scientific) from across England (both the 'Anglo-Saxon East' and the 'Post-Roman British West').
-Make your argument using case-studies and situated within the academic literature.
+This essay asks you to consider the different types of evidence (historical, archaeological, landscape, linguistic and scientific) from across England (both the 'Anglo-Saxon East' and the 'Post-Roman British West'), illustrated with several well-chosen examples or short case-studies supported by academic literature.
 Gerrard 2013 and Oosthuizen 2019 are good places to start your reading.